-Set the CMS1->Colorspace->2020<-->601/709 to Auto Convert.
+Set the CMS1->Colorspace->2020<->601/709 to Auto Convert.
 If Auto Convert is enabled and the output colorspace is different than the input colorspace, the Radiance Pro automatically converts the data to appropriate values for the selected output Colorspace.
-For example, if you have a projector that is limited to a Rec709 color Gamut, select the output Colorspace as SDR709, and enable Auto Convert so the Radiance Pro will convert the data so that the HDR "2020" colors within the physical Rec 709 limit of the projector appear correctly to the best ability of the projector.
+For example, if you have a projector that is limited to a Rec709 color Gamut, select the output Colorspace as SDR709, and enable auto convert the Radiance Pro will convert the data so that the HDR "2020" colors within the physical Rec 709 limit of the projector appear correctly to the best ability of the projector.

-In current releases, HDR Intensity Mapping is enabled by default.
-It is enabled/disabled in Output->CMSs->CMS1->HDR Mapping menu.
-When HDR Intensity Mapping is enabled you should also make certain that the output CMS1->Colorspace is selected as an SDR mode.
+HDR Intensity Mapping is disabled by default.
+It is enabled in Output->CMSs->CMS1->HDR Mapping menu.
+When you enable HDR Intensity Mapping you should also select the output CMS1->Colorspace as an SDR mode.